By B. Joshua Pettingill & Jason D. Lazarus

-A Medicare Set Aside (hereinafter MSA) is a tool that an injury victim can utilize to preserve Medicare benefits by setting aside a portion of the settlement money in a segregated account to pay for future Medicare covered items.
-The funds in the set aside can only be used for Medicare covered expenses for injury related expenses.
-Once the set aside account is exhausted, the injury victim gets full Medicare coverage without Medicare ever looking to the remaining settlement dollars to provide for any Medicare covered injury related health care.
-In certain cases, Medicare may review and approve the amount to be set aside in writing and agree to be responsible for all future expenses once the set aside funds are depleted.
+A Medicare Set Aside (hereinafter MSA) is a tool that an injury victim can utilize to preserve Medicare benefits by setting aside a portion of the settlement money in a segregated account to pay for future Medicare-covered items.
+The funds in the set aside can only be used for injury-related Medicare-covered expenses.
+Once the set-aside account is exhausted, the injury victim gets full Medicare coverage without Medicare ever looking to the remaining settlement dollars to provide for any Medicare-covered injury-related health care.
+In certain cases, Medicare may review and approve the amount to be set aside in writing and agree to be responsible for all future expenses once the set-aside funds are depleted.

 “The recommended method to protect Medicare’s interests is a . . .
 Medicare Set-aside Arrangement (MSA), which allocates a portion of the . . . settlement for future medical expenses.
 The amount of the set aside is determined on a case-by-case basis and should be reviewed by CMS, when appropriate.
 Once the CMS determined set aside amount is exhausted and accurately accounted for to CMS, Medicare will agree to pay primary for future Medicare covered expenses related to the . . . injury.”